getsentry/sentry-unreal/README.md

 ## Known Limitations

-- On all platforms captured crashes are uploaded to Sentry only after relaunching the crashed app since the in-process breakpad handler cannot do this within the same session.
-The only exception is Linux for which the out-of-process crashpad handler is used and crashes are uploaded immediately.
+- On all platforms captured crashes are uploaded to Sentry only after relaunching the crashed app since the in-process handler cannot do this within the same session.
+The only exceptions are Windows (if using the GitHub package) and Linux for which the out-of-process crashpad handler is used and crashes are uploaded immediately.

 - To automatically capture crashes in Windows game builds that were made using engine versions prior to UE 5.2, the [Crash Reporter has to be configured](https://docs.sentry.io/platforms/unreal/setup-crashreport/) first.